 The most common typical failure in the field is NTF or NFF (No Failure Found).

-35%-70% of PCBs declared by field technicians as failed, are functional and no failure is found in the lab.
-This dramatically increases the number of PCBs in the pipeline, causing manufacturers large losses.
+35%-70% of PCBs declared as failed by field technicians are due to functional and “No Failure Found in the lab” errors.
+This dramatically increases the number of PCBs in the pipeline, causing big losses for manufacturers.